olewsaa/amateur-radio/Q900/README.md

 a fiberglass 2m/70cm antenna at the masthead.

 ## CAT control
-CAT control is done via USB connection, the command set is compatible with Yaesu FT-817.
-It works ok so far.
+CAT control is done via USB connection, the command set is compatible with Yaesu FT-817, support in [hamlib](https://github.com/Hamlib/Hamlib) for the Q900 was just added, Jan '24.
+It works fine, combined with [flrig](http://www.w1hkj.com/).
 PTT is most important which works nicely.
 Using flrig to control mode and frequency also works fine.
+There are probably a few commands not yet implemented, like filters, modes, various gain and volume controls.

 ## Pat
 Pat rely on hamlib and flrig to control the radio via CAT control and